Robotistan/picobricks-for-microbit-ext/README.md

 * Wireless Brick ([source](https://github.com/cytrontechnologies/pxt-esp8266)) : This brick allows you to push the boundaries of the entertainment world with wifi.
 * Temperature And Humidity Brick : This brick is designed to measure and monitor temprature and humidity levels.
 * LDR (Light Sensor) Brick : This brick allows you to make projects by detecting the level of light around you.
 * Button And Potentiometer Brick : This brick aloows control of button and potentiometer.
+* Piano And Gaming Brick : This touchpad module is designed to offer makers an interactive and ecciting world.

 ## Examples